Local Hero (film): Critical response

 Almar Haflidason called Local Hero "a wry film that slowly slips under the skin to surprising effect" in BBC Home.
 Haflidason concludes, "Once over, the mood of the film hits home and a longing develops to visit once again the characters of this warm and deceptively slight comedy."

 For Movie Gazette, Gary Panton described the film as a "magical, intelligent comedy".
 Panton praised the cinematography as "little short of amazing" and that Local Hero was "Bill Forsyth's finest work of all, this is a perfect film."

-During his 2000 campaign for the presidency, U.S. Vice President Al Gore told Oprah Winfrey in an interview that Local Hero was his favorite film.
+During his 2000 campaign for the presidency, US Vice-president Al Gore told Oprah Winfrey in an interview that Local Hero was his favourite film.

-On Rotten Tomatoes, the film received a rare 100% positive rating based on 36 reviews, with a weighted average of 8.80/10.
+On Rotten Tomatoes, the film received a 100% rating based on 40 reviews, with an average rating of 8.80/10.
 The site's consensus reads: "A charmingly low-key character study brought to life by a tremendously talented cast, Local Hero is as humorous as it is heartwarming".
-On Metacritic, the film has a score of 82 out of 100, based on reviews from 15 critics.
+On Metacritic, the film has a score of 84 out of 100, based on reviews from 16 critics.

 Some Scottish critics were less enthusiastic about the film, pointing out that it repeated and reinforced long-established cinematic representations of Scotland and the Scots and perpetuated a comforting but misleading narrative about Scotland's relationship with international capitalism.
 The Glasgow Women and Film Collective questioned what it saw as the film's male-oriented narrative about innocence and power and the marginal roles it accorded to women.

 Box office

 Local Hero earned $5,895,761 in total gross sales in the United States.
+It earned distributors gross of £487,437 in the UK.

 Goldcrest Films invested £2,551,000 in the film and received £3,290,000, earning them a profit of £739,000.

-Awards and nominations
+Accolades

 Legacy

 The minor planet 7345 Happer is named after Lancaster's character in the film and his quest to have a comet named after him.

+The song "Going Home: The Theme of the Local Hero", from the soundtrack, is used as the walk-on music for Newcastle United F.C. at St James' Park.
+Mark Knopfler, the composer, grew up in Newcastle and is a fan of the club.

+This film was inspiration for the television series Northern Exposure, as it was a favourite of series writer Joshua Brand.

+In October 2025, the film was screened as 'Tribute to David Puttnam' at the 20th Rome Film Festival.

 Stage musical adaptation

-A stage musical based on the film premiered at the Royal Lyceum Theatre, Edinburgh in spring 2019.
-The musical featured music and lyrics by Mark Knopfler (writer of the film soundtrack) and a book by Bill Forsyth (original film screenwriter and director) and David Greig, and was directed by John Crowley.
-The musical was due to transfer to The Old Vic in London in summer 2020, but due to the COVID-19 pandemic the run was cancelled.
-A new production directed by Daniel Evans will open in summer 2022 at the Minerva Theatre, Chichester.
+A stage musical based on the film premiered at the Royal Lyceum Theatre, Edinburgh in 2019.
+The musical featured music and lyrics by Knopfler (writer of the film soundtrack) and a book by Bill Forsyth (original film screenwriter and director) and David Greig, and was directed by John Crowley.